Aro1914/AroTable/README.md

 ## Acknowledgments

-I would like to express my gratitude to my senior colleague, [Mr. Ajayi Taiwo](https://github.com/ajayioyetomi) who helped me with useful technical insights as I developed the code.
+I would like to express my gratitude to my senior colleague, [Mr. Ajayi Taiwo](https://github.com/ajayioyetomi) who helped me with both useful and technical insights as I developed this project.

 ## Contributors